JetBrains-Research/RefactorInsight/README.md

 If you double-click on a leaf node in a tree, the VCS log opens at that specific commit and shows a list of detected refactorings in that commit.

 ### Settings
 By default, for performance reasons, refactorings are only retrieved from the last 100 commits in history.
 This number can be adjusted in the plugin's settings.
-Alternatively, you can use `Mine All Refactorings` action in the `Tools` menu to go through all commits in the history of yout project.
+Alternatively, you can use `Mine All Refactorings` action in the `Tools` menu to go through all commits in the history of your project.
 The detected code refactorings are stored in `.idea/refactorings.xml`.
 If this file is deleted, RefactorInsight will mine refactorings again once you make a commit.

 ## Contribution and feedback
-To submit a bug report or suggest a feature, please [open an issue](https://github.com/JetBrains-Research/IntelliJDeodorant/issues).
+To submit a bug report or suggest a feature, please [open an issue](https://github.com/JetBrains-Research/refactorinsight/issues).
 Pull requests are welcome and encouraged.

-[This paper](https://users.encs.concordia.ca/~nikolaos/publications/TSE_2020.pdf) provides a detailed overview of RefactoringMiner -- the tool RefactorInsight relies on to identify refactorings.
+[This paper](https://users.encs.concordia.ca/~nikolaos/publications/TSE_2020.pdf) provides a detailed overview of RefactoringMiner — the tool RefactorInsight relies on to identify refactorings.